oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 author: huan-liu
 by: internal-contributor
 communities: [mobile]
-description: "learn platform constraint on iOS platform and how to build great SSO experience around those constraints"
+description: "Understanding platform-level constraints is a prerequisite for developing great mobile experiences.
+This article explores browser options available on iOS, how they've evolved, and their cookie-sharing behaviors."
 tags: [ios, sso, mobile-sso, mobile]
 tweets:
-- ""
+- "Everything you need to know to create a seamless SSO experience on iOS.
+Plus a brief history of iOS authentication 📲 "
-- ""
+- "A brief history of the iOS SSO experience and two solutions to reduce UX confusion"
 image: blog/mobile-sso/mobile-sso-social.jpeg
-type: conversion
+type: awareness
 ---

 On an iPhone, when we log in to an app, we click a login button, and a website pops up to verify our credentials.
 Once verified, the website then redirects back to the app, and you are logged in.
 This familiar Single Sign-On (SSO) pattern is frequently referred to as the *redirect flow* for authentication.
-The use of a web browser for auth in this example was considered [a "Best Current Practice"](https://www.rfc-editor.org/rfc/rfc8252.txt) for security and usability reasons.
+The use of a web browser for auth in this example is considered [a "Best Current Practice"](https://www.rfc-editor.org/rfc/rfc8252.txt) for security and usability reasons.

 However, in 2017, a new prompt appeared in the login flow, before you were taken to the website.
 The following screenshot came from an iOS app preparing to log you in with Facebook.
 The interface prompt informs you that a specific app, the Yelp app in this example, wants to use a specific website to sign you in, and it warns you about information sharing.